GeoTessera

 Overview

-GeoTessera uses a registry system to efficiently manage and access the large Tessera dataset:
+GeoTessera uses a Parquet-based registry system to efficiently manage and access the large Tessera dataset:

-- Block-based organization: Registry divided into 5Γ5 degree geographic blocks
+- Block-based organization: Internal 5×5 degree geographic blocks for efficient queries

 Registry Sources